-If you live in Waterford, you can book a slot to visit the exhibition here.
 For those of us not so lucky as to catch this exhibition in real life, the posters will also be sold via Dónal's official website here - 50% of the proceeds of each sale will go directly to the participating artists, and the other 50% will go to the LGBTQ+ Youth charity in Waterford 'Chill Out'.

 Whilst the funds raised by The Poster Project will undoubtedly make a major impact to a charity like Chill Out, the primary ambition of the project remains much simpler Dónal tells us.